In this guide, we look at the potential environmental impact of electric, gasoline/petrol, hybrid and hydrogen cars.

 Air pollution, like greenhouse emissions, is significantly impacted by how clean the electricity grid of a city is.

-The trends might be the same too.
+The trends with air pollutants might be the same as they are with GHG emissions too.

 Electric cars fed mostly by clean energy might pollute the least, followed by the most fuel efficient hybrids.